Media agency

-Media agencies advise companies on how and where to advertise, and on how to present a positive picture of themselves to the public.
+Media agencies advise companies on how and where to advertise, and how to present a positive image of themselves to the public.
 Primary services include advertising, public relations and other forms of media management.

 Media agencies were first launched with their main focus being the transaction of media space more efficiently than the mainstream advertising agencies, which had previously managed the process of media buying.
 A media agency ensures that a marketing message appeals to consumers, appears in the right place, at the right time and that the advertiser pays the best possible price.

 There are cases, mainly within the large conglomerates, where both media and creative agencies are housed under one roof, however their P&L usually remains separate.

 Categories

 Media buying

 Media Buyers, or practitioners in media, are the people who liaise with publishers from various media titles.
 They are equipped to advise and negotiate targeted media inventory dependent of the briefed key performance indicator.
-Media agencies act as independent brokerages that transact in media space and take control of the marketing process once the creative agency has completed its remit of preparing and releasing the targeted creative message.
+Media agencies act as independent intermediaries that transact in media space and take control of the marketing process once the creative agency has completed its remit of preparing and releasing the targeted creative message.